-Those characteristics might convince an investor that a Landed investment is safer than a traditional real estate investment.
+Those characteristics might convince an investor that this investment is safer than a traditional real estate investment.
 And safer investments should come with a lower return.
 Otherwise why bother with riskier investments?
 So if a shared appreciation investment is ultimately less risky, shouldn’t we be able to get an ever better deal for homeowners?
 Something like 10% for 20%?

 Tying up your money for a long-time without the direct ability to sell is sometimes called an illiquid investment (a liquid investment is something you could easily convert to cash if you wanted to).
-When investors put money in something that is illiquid, like Landed, they expect to earn a premium.
+When investors put money in something that is illiquid, like the Down Payment Program, they expect to earn a premium.
 Otherwise why bother?
 It’s just like deciding between buying a refundable airplane ticket and a non-refundable one.
 If there is no discount for the non-refundable one, you would be foolish to buy it.